Rayli1019/Pacman-x86-assembly/README.md

 course:微算機概論實習 陸敬互教授

-student:李勁磊(B11107048)、蕭達鍵(B11107046)
+student:李勁磊 Lichinglei (B11107048)、蕭達鍵 XIAODAJIAN (B11107046)
 ## Game rule

 ## Code feature
 #### Ghost how to chased the pacman
-In our game we have four ghost, each ghost have it's unique algorithm.
-Below is the brief introduction.
+In our game we have four ghosts, each ghost have it's unique algorithm.
+The following provides a brief introduction to each ghost's individual characteristics.

 #### Ghost1 algorithm
 Ghost1 will find the shortest route to chased to Pacman.
 <p align="center"><img src="1.png" width="300" height="225"></p>

 #### Ghost2 algorithm
-Ghost2 will chased 8 space infront of the Pacman.
+Ghost2 is designed to pursue Pacman by seeking the position 8 spaces ahead of Pacman's current location.
 <p align="center"><img src="2.png" width="300" height="225"></p>

 #### Ghost3 algorithm
-Ghost3 will chased the position which can let Pacman be the middle of the Ghost1 and Ghost3
+Ghost3 is programmed to pursue a position that ensures Pacman is positioned in the middle between Ghost1 and Ghost3.
 <p align="center"><img src="3.png" width="300" height="225"></p>

 #### Ghost4 algorithm
-Ghost4 will chased the position which can let Pacman be the middle of the Ghost2 and Ghost4
+Ghost4 is programmed to pursue a position that ensures Pacman is positioned in the middle between Ghost2 and Ghost4.
 <p align="center"><img src="4.png" width="300" height="225"></p>

 ## How to find the best direction